Death of Mohamud Mohammed Hassan: IOPC investigation

-The Independent Office for Police Conduct investigation will focus on Hassan's arrest, his subsequent journey to custody in a police van and his time spent at Cardiff Bay police station.
-It will be investigated "whether relevant assessments were made" before his release from custody.
-The IOPC will interview officers involved in his case and witnesses to his arrest and subsequent movements after his release from custody.
+It was announced that the Independent Office for Police Conduct investigation would focus on Hassan's arrest, his subsequent journey to custody in a police van and his time spent at Cardiff Bay police station.
+It will be investigated "whether relevant assessments were made" before his release from custody, and the IOPC will interview officers involved in his case and witnesses to his arrest and subsequent movements after his release from custody.
 The IOPC director for Wales, Catrin Evans, said that "Preliminary indications are that there is no physical trauma injury to explain a cause of death".